becarpenter/book6/utilities/utDoc.md

 the conversion to _baked.pdf_, via _pandoc_ and _pdflatex_.
 If this fails, the manual process is explained in the `pdf` directory.

+The code also attempts the conversion to _baked.epub_, an eBook format, also via _pandoc_.

 The title page is at _Title.md_ and is augmented during baking by adding a timestamp.